Pipe Inspection is a continuous process during manufacturing. Different types of inspection and testing are performed

 - Metallurgical Tests are normally known as Micro and Macro pipe inspection & testing.

 - Raw material

-- And Weld ensures that all the alloying elements are within the range as specified in the material standard
+- Weld ensures that all the alloying elements are within the range as specified in the material standard.

-- Macro Analysis for Weld will check proper fusion of weld material with pipe material.
+- Macro Analysis for Weld will check the proper fusion of weld material with pipe material.

-There are some Special pipe inspection tests also carried out on the material when it is going to be used in aggressive environments.
+Some special pipe inspection tests are also carried out on the material when it is going to be used in aggressive environments.
 These tests will ensure that pipe material is able to withstand in such aggressive environments also.
 Some of the tests are

 - Grain size (AS & SS)